Clarivy/GameOfLife-Homework/README.md

 You may want to inherit `LifeRuleBase` and override its `DetermineNextState`.

-#### LifeRuleExtended
+#### Extended Rule

-The extended rule is a variant of the original game where the size of a cell's neighborhood is extended to include cells with a distance of 2, (i.e all 24 cells in a grid of 5 \* 5 are now its neighbor).
+The extended rule is a variant of the original game where the size of a cell's neighborhood is extended to a 5 * 5 square, (i.e all 24 cells around a cell are now its neighbor, the cell itself is not included in its neighborhood).
+The rules are the same as the original game

+- Please note that it should be implemented as `class LifeRuleExtended`.

 ##### Hint

 This can be done by override `GetNeighbors`.

-#### LifeRuleWeighted
+#### Weighted Rule

 The weighted life rule is a variant of the original game where the size of a cell's neighborhood is extended to include cells with a distance of 2, (i.e all 24 cells in a grid of 5 \* 5 are now its neighbor).
 However，some neighbors might make more influence. i.e: